tstibor/orbita/README.md

 [![License](http://img.shields.io/:license-gpl3-blue.svg)](http://www.gnu.org/licenses/gpl-3.0.html)

 # What is Orbita
-Orbita a Qt6/OpenGL based program which renders our solar system in 3D.
+Orbita is a Qt6/OpenGL based program that renders our solar system in 3D.
 Positions and orbits of planets, comets and asteroids are calculated by means of [libnova library](http://libnova.sourceforge.net/).
 The [Keplerian elements](https://en.wikipedia.org/wiki/Orbital_elements#Keplerian)
 are taken from the [Minor Planet Center](https://minorplanetcenter.net/).
 For comets download the